FCdSP/course-dbt/greenery/README.md

 - **What is our user repeat rate?**: The ratio of users who made two or more purchases over total users.
 - **Define good indicators for potential repeat users**
 - **Define good indicators for potential non-repeat users**
+- **What assumptions are you making about each model? (i.e. why are you adding each test?)**
+- **Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?**
+- **How you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.**
+- **Which products had their inventory change from week 1 to week 2?**

 ## Results:

 | Metric                          | Value      |